Klopica/NodeJS-TheCompleteGuide/README.md

 There are some scripts that are called differently and those are special scripts You can run start script by typing ```npm start```

+### Installing 3rd Party Packages
+Packages that will be used in this course are: Express, body-parser, nodemon...

 ## Using Express.js